“Or… just write me a check, genau? Like a normal person.”

 Dust laughed.
 “I’m not inclined to enter catholic churches,” she replied airily.

 Ekster huffed.
 “Nothing holy about that place.
-And seeing as I haven’t gone up in flames yet, I’m pretty sure you’ve got nothing to worry about.”
+Considering I haven’t gone up in flames yet, I’m pretty sure you’ve got nothing to worry about.”

 “I’m too young and beautiful to face eternal condemnation from a cursed statue,” Dust joked.